cloudflare/cloudflare-docs/content/waiting-room/additional-options/create-events.md

     {{<Aside type="note">}}If you choose to override the values of Total active users, you must also override the number of New users per minute, and vice versa.{{</Aside>}}

 7. Select **Next**.
-8. In the customization section, you can select Always inherit your waiting room’s template (default) or you can override it with a Custom Event Template.
+8. In the customization section, you can select Always inherit your waiting room's template (default) or you can override it with a Custom Event Template.
 In this case, you need to import your own template.
 Make sure to preview the result before continuing.
 9. Select **Next** and review your Event details and settings.
 10. Select **Save**.